 Adam Stone, Research Assistant

 Adam Stone is a PhD student of Applied Linguistics and Discourse Studies at Carleton University, in Ottawa, Ontario.
-He is a research assistant with the NEȾOLṈEW̱ project, where his responsibilities have included informing NILLA map design through surveys of similar maps that exist elsewhere, and the production of supplementary language distribution maps.
+He is a Research Assistant with the NILLA project, where his responsibilities have included informing NILLA map design through surveys of similar maps that exist elsewhere, and the production of supplementary language distribution maps.
 His main research interests include geolinguistics, supporting Indigenous language education, GIS cartography, and acoustic phonology, and he is currently also serving in other mapping projects focusing on Indigenous and minority languages in Kurdistan, Iran, and Canada.
 In his spare time, he enjoys spending time with family, rock climbing, visiting new countries, and learning new languages.

-Emily Comeau, Research Assistant
+Robyn Giffen, Research Assistant

 Robyn Giffen is of German and English ancestry and grew up on Treaty 7 land in Calgary, AB.
 She spent most of her adult life in Kelowna, BC, living, studying, and working on the unceded and ancestral territory of the Sylix and Secwepemc people.
 She now lives as grateful settler on the traditional territory of the Lekwungen peoples.

 As a NEȾOLṈEW̱ research assistant, Robyn currently contributes to the NILLA project.
 She has an M.A. from the University of British Columbia specializing in Linguistic Anthropology and has worked on Indigenous language revitalization projects in Ghana, Alaska, and Vancouver, BC.
 Robyn is now a PhD student in Education at UVIC, focusing on Indigenous Language Revitalization.
 Her research project will analyze and evaluate the Where Are Your Keys (WAYK) teaching and learning method.

 Acknowledgement of previous team members